Palestinian literature: Novels and short stories

-Short stories in Palestinian literature started with writers like Samira Azam.
+Short stories in Palestinian literature started with writers like Samira Azzam.
+Censorship of written material made short stories particularly popular under occupation for the relative ease in distribution.
+Author Atef Abu Saif has said that "Gaza was known as the exporter of oranges and short stories" in the 1980s and 90s.

 Poetry

 Poetry, using classic pre-Islamic forms, remains an extremely popular art form, often attracting Palestinian audiences in the thousands.
 Until 20 years ago, local folk bards reciting traditional verses were a feature of every Palestinian town.

-After the 1948 Palestinian exodus, poetry was transformed into a vehicle for political activism.
+After the 1948 Palestinian expulsion and flight, poetry was transformed into a vehicle for political activism.
 From among those Palestinians who became Arab citizens of Israel and after the passage of the Citizenship Law of 1952, a school of resistance poetry was born that included poets like Mahmoud Darwish, Samih al-Qasim, and Tawfiq Zayyad.

 The work of these poets was largely unknown to the wider Arab world for years because of the lack of diplomatic relations between Israel and Arab governments.
 The situation changed after Ghassan Kanafani, another Palestinian writer in exile in Lebanon published an anthology of their work in 1966.